nickc1/skedm/docs/embed.rst

   X,y = E.embed_vectors_2d(lag, emb, predict)

-Here ``X`` is the red matrix (features) and ``y`` is the red matrix above (targets).
+Here ``X`` is the red matrix (features) and ``y`` is the green matrix above (targets).
 More examples of 2d embeddings are shown below.
 L is the lag, E is the embedding dimension, and F is the prediction distance.

 .. image:: /_static/edm/2d_embedding_examples.png
    :align: center